giuseppemorelli/magerun-addons/README.md

 Additional commands for [n98-magerun](https://github.com/netz98/n98-magerun).

-#### This is a tools only for development environment.
+#### This is a tools only for develop environment.
 Please, do not use in production environment!

 ## Installation